 What cannot be argued however is that Freemasonry at the very least mimics a Gnostic-style initiatory system akin to the Ancient Mysteries.
 One of the Brotherhood’s most celebrated mystical writers, Walter Wilmhurst, defines the aim of this initiation with symbolism that would please Dan Brown:

 There remains a way of regaining consciousness of that higher world and life.
 It is by bringing into function a now dormant and submerged faculty resident at the depth and centre of his being.
 That dormant faculty is the Vital and Immortal Principle which exists as the central point of the circle of his individuality.

 In writing The Lost Symbol, Dan Brown could have had Robert Langdon searching for all manner of material treasures associated with Freemasonry: the body of Jesus, the Ark of the Covenant, the Elixir of Life.
 It is a credit to him that instead he focused on the ‘spiritual treasure’ of the Craft.
 One of Brown’s primary sources, the esoteric scholar Manly P. Hall, once wrote that Freemasonry is “a science of the soul.”
 In his earlier Robert Langdon books, Dan Brown explored the tension arising out of the dichotomy of science and religion; in The Lost Symbol he may just have resolved it.
 By putting that ‘science of the soul’ back into the public consciousness, perhaps it will inspire millions of readers to explore Freemasonry and other offshoots of the Ancient Mysteries, and maybe even to embark on their own process of initiation and pursuit of the divine within.

-The Guide to Dan Brown’s The Lost Symbol is available now from Amazon US for under $10.
+The Guide to Dan Brown’s The Lost Symbol is available now from Amazon US.